vighneshiyer/vighneshiyer.com/content/research/blog/2025_09-research_and_engineering.md

 > Both are necessary to the advancement of science and technology.

 - Something has to be said about this.
 This mentality is laughable.

+- Science vs engineering
+- Research vs implementation
+  - Aesthetic engineering is a research topic

+- These are two separate axes!
+There is no research vs engineering.
+You're comparing an approach with a discipline, which I think leads to wrong conclusions.

+- All about abstraction refinement vs usage
+- LeCunn is wrong, nothing is about papers or h index or citations or a degree

+- Academic engineering research should be similar to being a palantir fde

+- Comp arch PhD in the same vein as a palantir forward deployed engineer
+- Goes into the trenches in industry and discovers problems and implements a bespoke solution with many many hacks
+- Goes back to the main company and figures out how to generalize the solution and make it broadly useful
+- Then goes into the next assignment at a company and uses the foundational tool that was built to build a more general and powerful bespoke solution